Home Artists Posts Import Register

 His eyes widened as he exclaimed with anger, "You planted a spy in my entourage!?
 Tell me who it is, and I'll have them gutted and pulveri—ouch!"
 His furious roar ended as soon as his ears were caught and stretched painfully by the pink-haired woman.

 "Enough of your acting!
-Next time you blow up a planet, don't use it as an excuse to go harassing young maidens across the galaxy!
-Next time, I'll make sure to accompany you everywhere, so no more of your silly shenanigans or else…”
+Next time you blow up a planet, don't use it as an excuse to harass young maidens across the galaxy!
+Or I'll make sure to accompany you everywhere from now on.
+So no more of your silly shenanigans or else…”

 The man growled, giving her a deathly stare, which didn't even seem to have any effect on the smiling woman.
 His anger simmered for a few seconds before he managed to calm down after she twisted his ears with a bit more force.
-"Tch, you win, you troublesome woman."
+"Tch, you win, you win you troublesome woman!
+Now let go of my ears!"

 Sephie chuckled, letting go of his ears, which he rubbed gently, seeing how they had become all red in the mirror.
 For someone so passive, she sure did possess a troublesome amount of strength.